denzelchingodza/platform/README.md

 # Denzel Chingodza — Portfolio

-Personal portfolio and project showcase.
-Built with plain HTML, CSS, and vanilla JavaScript.
-No frameworks, no build step.
+Personal portfolio built with plain HTML, CSS, and vanilla JavaScript.
+No frameworks, no build tools, no dependencies.

-**Live:** [portfolio URL here]
+**Live:** [your-url-here]

 ---

-## About
+## What it is

-BSc Software Engineering student based in South Africa.
-I build software systems and I'm studying NLP and language models.
-Everything in this portfolio is something I built myself.
+A single-page portfolio designed to show who I am and what I've built.
+It opens with a dark entry screen that starts ambient audio on click, then reveals a full portfolio with an animated starfield hero, a canvas-based orbital project system where each planet represents a project, an about section with my background and experience, a skills grid, and a contact form.

+The orbital system is the main visual feature.
+Five projects orbit a central dot on an HTML canvas.
+Each planet is clickable and opens the project details in a side panel.
+Orbits are elliptical, planets are sorted by depth each frame for correct layering, and everything scales dynamically to the viewport.

 ---